Skip to main content

 2. The trailer will not be opened (seal will remain intact).

-FALSE: Though the freight will not be fully offloaded and moved into a different trailer, U.S. or Mexico Customs will still (most likely) inspect the trailer.
+FALSE: Though the freight will not be fully offloaded and moved into a different trailer, U.S. or Mexico customs will still (most likely) inspect the trailer.
 This means breaking the seal, opening up the doors, and sometimes, removing freight for a closer look.

 Step-by-Step Overview of the Through-Trailer Process: